Quick start

 What should I double-check before trusting the answer?

-Battery labels are nominal.
-Real usable energy changes with chemistry, discharge rate, temperature, age, and conversion losses.
-Also check that you used the right unit, date, scale, or mode because small input changes can change the result.
+Battery labels use nominal voltage and rated capacity.
+Real usable energy changes with chemistry, discharge rate, temperature, age, depth-of-discharge limits, and inverter or converter losses.
+Also check the unit, scale, mode, and result limit because small input changes can change the answer.

 Why are watt-hours better for comparing batteries?